List of power stations in Iran: International projects

 Iran is not only self-sufficient in power plant construction but has also concluded a number of contracts on implementing projects in neighboring states.
-As of 2010, Iranian energy and resource development firms are involved in 50 projects worth over USD 2.2 billion in more than 20 countries across the world.
+As of 2010, Iranian energy and resource development firms are involved in 50 projects worth over US$2.2 billion in more than 20 countries across the world.
 As at 2011, MAPNA was building power plants in Syria, Oman and Iraq and negotiations were underway to build two power plants in Lebanon.

-One of Iran’s most important international projects will see the construction of a $200-million hydroelectric dam in Nicaragua starting 2011.
+One of Iran's most important international projects will see the construction of a $200-million hydroelectric dam in Nicaragua starting 2011.
 Iran is currently engaged in dam construction in Tajikistan, Armenia and Azerbaijan, and consultations are underway with a number of other countries.
-Kenya, Sri Lanka, Bolivia and Mali are the potential target markets being considered for exporting the country’s technical and engineering services.
+Kenya, Sri Lanka, Bolivia and Mali are the potential target markets being considered for exporting the country's technical and engineering services.
 In 2010, Iran won a contract to build a dam in Afghanistan and the third contract to build a power plant station in Syria.

 In December 2005 a wind farm was put in operation at Pushkin Pass in Armenia.
 Total installed capacity of the farm is 2.64 MW, comprise from the four 660 kW wind turbines.
 Wind farm was built by support of 3.1 mln US$ grant from the government of Islamic Republic of Iran.
 The Armenian and Iranian energy sectors are currently jointly constructing the Iran-Armenia Wind Farm which is set to become the country's largest wind farm, having an installed electric capacity of 90 MW.
 As at 2012, Iran is building seven large power plants in Syria, Oman, Iraq, and Tajikistan.